voicon/home/README.md

 home
 ====

-This is my homepage of personal site / cv
+This is my homepage of personal site / cv. voicon